-Duration: 2 weeks (2 hours per week)
+Duration: Two weeks (two hours per week)

-Qualification: Own certification
+Qualification: Future Learn's own certification

 This course is offered by the University of Leeds via FutureLearn, which is a really neat site owned and established by The Open University.

-This sort of course is so versatile it will look great to any employer, regardless of industry, as it shows you've got an entrepreneurial mind and that you've taken the initiative to try and understand how businesses actually work.Thinking of starting your own business on the side whilst at uni?
-We’ve got heaps of business ideas to get you started.
+A business course certification will look great to any employer, regardless of industry, as it shows you've got an entrepreneurial mind and that you've taken the initiative to try and understand how businesses actually work.

 Course by: Alison

-Duration: 15-20 hours
+Duration: Two to three hours

 Course by: Vision2Learn

-Duration: 9-11 weeks (suggested study 10 hours per week)
+Duration: Nine or 11 weeks (suggested study 10 hours per week)